-Our previous column spoke about effective interviewing techniques.
+Our previous article spoke about effective interviewing techniques.
 The focus was on the process of conducting an interview to help identify LUZIRS (Lazy, Undisciplined, Zero-interest, Irresponsible, Rude, Slackers) so you could avoid hiring one.
-Although that article talked briefly about prohibited inquiries and using open-ended questions, some contractors have asked for more concrete (!!!) examples, so here we go ...
+Although that article talked briefly about prohibited inquiries and using open-ended questions, here are some more examples.

 What you can’t ask

 Most employers are probably already aware that they should not ask questions that relate to race, color, creed, national origin, sex, or religion.
 Various laws prohibit the use of other criteria in making employment-related decisions, so you should not ask about those criteria.
 These include inquiries about age, arrests, convictions (unless clearly related to the job sought), credit rating, disabilities, marital/family status, military service, national origin, height or weight (unless clearly job-related), or union membership.
 Let’s look at some of these topics in a little more detail.